Attention

 The necessary recommendations for designing a SaMD can be found in AAMI TIR45, a Technical Information Report (TIR) from the Association for the Advancement of Medical Instrumentation (AAMI).
 It explains the agile manifesto, many techniques (such as Definition of Done), their implementation, and tailoring to reference models such as IEC 62304 and ‘FDA CFR, Title 21, Part 820.30'.

 However, problems with the design and/or implementation of SaMD into a workflow might cause users to make wrong choices/decisions and delays in making decisions can have negative repercussions for patients.
-All organizations need to look at the two aspects of the software lifecycle:
+All healthcare organizations need to look at the two aspects of the software lifecycle:

 • 1.
-Quality management – To ensure quality, organizations must follow ISO 13485:2016, which outlines the parameters for a quality management system that demonstrates an organization's ability to consistently offer medical devices and related services that comply with many region-specific and global regulatory standards.
+Quality management – To ensure quality, organizations must follow ISO 13485:2016, which outlines the parameters for a quality management system that demonstrates an organization's ability to consistently offer medical devices and related healthcare IT services that comply with many region-specific and global regulatory standards.

 • 2.
 Risk management – Medical device manufacturers must identify potential risks associated with the devices.
 Estimate, evaluate and control those risks, and assess the effectiveness of the controls.
 For risk management, they need to follow ISO 14971:2019, which applies to all SaMD life cycle phases.